 “This award isn’t designed to applaud the best speller or the best grammarian,” says former ACES President Teresa Schmedding, who helped establish the award in 2005.
 “Being a good wordsmith isn’t enough.
 Today’s editors need to be skilled in conflict resolution, show excellent judgment, demonstrate initiative, and be able to find creative solutions to help their publications succeed in this era filled with increased competition.”

 The contest is open to all editors working (at least partly) in the English language.
 Work considered for nomination should be current but need not be tied to a specific calendar year.
-Members of the ACES Executive Committee, employees of ACES, and the administrators and judges of the contest are ineligible.
+Members of the ACES Board of Directors, employees of ACES, and the administrators and judges of the contest are ineligible.

 Want to nominate someone?
 Explain in no more than 1,000 words why the nominee should receive the Robinson Prize.
 Please be as specific as possible in stating what makes them exceptional, how they further the craft, or help their organization succeed in an era of increased competition.
 Supporting documentation is encouraged but not required.
 The nominator must provide the names and contact information of four people familiar with the nominee’s work.
 One of the four must be the nominee’s direct supervisor.
 A reference from someone whose work the nominee edits will be welcome but is not mandatory.